d3/d3-zoom/README.md

 If *extent* is specified, sets the scale extent to the specified array of numbers [*k0*, *k1*] where *k0* is the minimum allowed scale factor and *k1* is the maximum allowed scale factor, and returns this zoom behavior.
 If *extent* is not specified, returns the current scale extent, which defaults to [0, ∞].
 The scale extent restricts zooming in and out.
 It is enforced on interaction and when using [*zoom*.scaleBy](#zoom_scaleBy), [*zoom*.scaleTo](#zoom_scaleTo) and [*zoom*.translateBy](#zoom_translateBy); however, it is not enforced when using [*zoom*.transform](#zoom_transform) to set the transform explicitly.

-If the user tries to zoom using the wheel when already at the corresponding limit of the scale extent, the wheel events will be ignored and not initiate a zoom gesture.
-This allows the user to scroll down past a zoomable area after zooming all the way in, or scroll up after zooming all the way out.
-If you would prefer to always prevent scrolling on wheel events regardless of the scale extent, simply register a wheel event listener to prevent the browser default behavior:
+If the user tries to zoom by wheeling when already at the corresponding limit of the scale extent, the wheel events will be ignored and not initiate a zoom gesture.
+This allows the user to scroll down past a zoomable area after zooming in, or to scroll up after zooming out.
+If you would prefer to always prevent scrolling on wheel input regardless of the scale extent, register a wheel event listener to prevent the browser default behavior:

 ```js
 selection